 Dog Bite Damages You May Be Entitled To

-Of course the damages you are entitled to will depend on the specific circumstances surrounding your dog bite, however you could be entitled to one or more of the following:
+The damages you are entitled to will depend on the specific circumstances surrounding your dog bite.
+You could be entitled to one or more of the following:

 - Medical expenses for all treatments related to the bite;